 This guide is for students who are looking for mind map examples.
 If you’re a teacher looking for mind map lesson plans and activities for your students, check out our guide to mind mapping for teachers.

-What Is Mind Mapping?
+What Is a Mind Map for Students?

 A mind map is a diagram that displays information visually.
 The subject of a mind map is always located in the center of the map.
-From there, related ideas and keywords ‘branch out’ in all directions, resulting in a radiant structure.
+From there, related ideas and keywords branch out in all directions, resulting in a radiant structure.

 However, your mind map doesn’t have to be a work of art.
 The idea is to simply make it as memorable as possible.